-Institutional formation begins with land.
+Institutional formation begins with the constitution of land.

 The Institutional Seat establishes the permanent architectural and territorial anchor.